glotzerlab/row/doc/src/row/show/status.md

 row show status [OPTIONS] [DIRECTORIES]
 ```

-`row show status` prints a summary of actions in the workflow.
+`row show status` summarizes actions in the workflow.
 The summary includes the number of directories in each
 [status](../../guide/concepts/status.md) and an estimate of the remaining cost in either
 CPU-hours or GPU-hours based on the number of submitted, eligible, and waiting jobs and